 Understanding the PEG Ratio in Fundamental Analysis

-In my previous articles in this series on fundamental analysis, I focused some of the better-known metrics like Earnings per Share and Price to Earnings Ratio.
-Though less well-known than its fundamental cousins, the Price/Earnings to Growth or PEG ratio can give you a more informed view of a stock's potential if you know how to use it correctly.
+Though less well-known than its fundamental cousins, the Price/Earnings to Growth or PEG ratio can give you a more informed view of a stock's potential once you know how to use and interpret its results correctly.

-For a quick review -- and because it is a key component of the PEG ratio -- remember that the P/E is calculated by taking the current share price and dividing it by the earnings per share (EPS).
+The price/earnings (P/E) ratio is a key component of the PEG ratio.
+You can calculate the P/E by taking a stock's current share price and dividing it by its earnings per share (EPS).

-This number allows you to compare the relative value of a stock as well as determine if a stock's price is high or low in relation to its earnings.
+This number allows you to compare the relative value of a stock against other stocks, as well as determine if the market has priced a stock higher or lower in relation to its earnings.

 Price/Earnings to Growth (PEG) Ratio

-What the Price/Earnings to Growth Ratio allows you to do is to determine a stock's value while taking into consideration the company's earnings growth.
-This forward-looking component allows the PEG ratio to give you a complete picture of a stock's fundamentals than just P/E alone.
+The Price/Earnings to Growth Ratio allows you to determine a stock's value, like with the P/E ratio, while also taking into consideration the company's earnings growth.
+This forward-looking component allows the PEG ratio to give you a more complete picture of a stock's fundamentals than you would get with the P/E alone.

-The PEG is calculated by taking P/E and dividing it by the projected growth in earnings, or...
+You can calculate the PEG ratio by taking P/E and dividing it by the projected growth in earnings:

 PEG = Price to Earnings Ratio / Projected Earnings Growth

-A stock with a very high P/E might be looked at as overvalued and not a good buy.
-Calculating the PEG ratio on that same stock -- assuming it has good growth estimates -- can actually yield a lower number, indicating that the stock may still be a good buy.
+A stock with a very high P/E might be viewed as overvalued and not a good choice.
+Calculating the PEG ratio on that same stock, assuming it has good growth estimates, can actually yield a lower number, indicating that the stock may still be a good buy.

-The opposite is true as well.
+The opposite holds true as well.
 If you have a stock with a very low P/E you might logically assume that it is undervalued.
-But if earnings growth is not projected to increase substantially, you may get a PEG ratio that is, in fact, high, indicating that you should pass on buying the stock.
+However, if the company does not have earnings growth projected to increase substantially, you may get a PEG ratio that is, in fact, high, indicating that you should pass on buying the stock.

 The Bottom Line

-As with all fundamental analysis, numbers change depending on the input data.
-For example, a PEG ratio may be less accurate if using historical growth rates when future growth rates are projected to be more (or less).
-As always, garbage in, garbage out.
+As with any analysis, the quality of results changes depending on the input data.
+For example, a PEG ratio may be less accurate if calculated with historical growth rates, as compared to the ratio if a company has projected higher or upward-trending future growth rates.